12 Common Stereotypes About Gen Z, Do You Agree?

 Photo Credit: Shutterstock.

-While some young people may be more interested in casual dating and hookups, this is not unique to Gen Z. Additionally, many young people are interested in long-term relationships and building meaningful connections.
-However, they may prioritize personal growth and self-discovery before settling down with a partner.
+Although some young people may be more interested in situationships and hookups, this is not specific to Gen Z. In fact, many young people are looking to build long-term relationships and create meaningful connections.
+However, they may wish to spend time changing and developing themselves before feeling they need a partner in a relationship setting.

 All About Gen X: The Forgotten Generation That Changed the World